SaiKrishnan57/ReactNative/readme.md

 react-native-cli
 ```

-It's actually installed locally in your project already but if you want to run commands with it, you need to install it globally.
+It's actually installed locally in your project already; but if you want to run commands with it, you need to install it globally.

 Install it globally via
 ```